Gel vs AGM Batteries

 Temperature

-Most manufacturers agree that AGM batteries operate better in colder climates (below 32°F [0°C]).
-While it is true that many AGM batteries are able to deliver a higher percentage of rated capacity at lower temperature, Gel batteries are quite capable at lower temperature and many are rated to operate at temperatures as low as -76°F (-60°C).
-Therefore, what’s important is to size the battery appropriately so it can deliver the required amount of energy while operating at lower temperature and to ensure the electrolyte does not freeze.
+Most manufacturers agree that AGM batteries perform better in colder climates (below 32°F [0°C]).
+Many AGM batteries deliver a higher percentage of rated capacity at lower temperatures.
+Gel batteries also perform well and can operate as low as -76°F (-60°C).
+Properly size the battery to deliver the required energy at low temperatures and ensure the electrolyte doesn’t freeze.

 Temperature Effects on Batteries